Vindonissa Legionary Trail

 Outside the West Gate, the road led on into the Swiss midland region to Aventicum, the capital of the Helvetii, and over Bözberg to Augusta Raurica.
 The civil settlement was also situated in front of the West Gate: this had developed next to legionary camp over the years and continued to exist after the troops were withdrawn from Vindonissa in 101 AD.
 The settlement was home to merchants and craftsmen of both local and Roman origin as well as the soldiers' family members.
 The multi-storey car park at Northwestern Switzerland University of Applied Sciences and Arts (Brugg-Windisch campus) has a kiln showroom where well-preserved pottery kilns and a potter's dwelling can be visited free of charge.

-The Western Gate can be visited without museum admission.
+The West Gate can be visited without museum admission.